phucthichlai/EDA-La-Liga-Player-Status-Season-2022-2023/README.md

 - The average Age is shown to have a <strong>negative correlation</strong> with a team's goal number, though the statistical meaning is not significant (~-0.25)</p>

 <img width="762" alt="Ảnh chụp Màn hình 2023-03-20 lúc 04 24 48" src="https://user-images.githubusercontent.com/104643138/226206933-7ccf6ec3-066d-4278-9116-5550f5b2afff.png">
 - While there are many options for scoring goals in Real Madrid, Barcelona is quite dependent on Lewandowski who delivered <strong>32%</strong> of the team goal.
-This could be the reason why they can't compete with Real Madrid in a long-term race like Laliga, though they have just won Real Madrid in the latest match.
+This could be the reason why they haven't beaten Real Madrid in a long-term race like Laliga in the last few seasons, though they have just won Real Madrid in the latest match.
+However, let's see what could be changed in this season when Barcelona is 12 points away from Real Madrid.
 Meanwhile, A.Griezmann and A.Morata are delivering more than <strong>50%</strong> of Atletico goals.</p>

 ## 4. Technologies used ⚙️:satellite:
 - [Python](https://coursera.org/share/9633cd154ac74544f87f83434258a90b) <img src="https://github.com/PrinceCorwin/Useful-tech-icons/blob/main/images/python.png" width="24" height="24">